LuxImagingAI/DBSegment/README.md

   `DBSegment -i input_folder -o output_folder -mp path_to_model`

+  Once it is done, two folders will be created, preprocessed_v3 and an output folder.
+The output folder contains the segmentation of the the 30 brain structures and the rest of the brain, filename.nii.gz, and a brain mask, filename_brainmask.nii.gz.
+The ouput files should be applied on the preprocessed image in the preprocessed folder, filename_0000.nii.gz.

  **Flags**

   **-i**  is the input folder where your MR images are located.
 The input folder should contain nifti format T1 weighted MRI in *"*.nii.gz"* or *"*.nii"* format.